 Each year, the IMPACT Program trains and mentors graduate and medical students, postdoctoral scholars, and early stage investigators via a number of structured programs, and hosts undergraduate and graduate interns for research, film, web, and health journalism projects.
 In 2013, IMPACT began hosting the nation’s first clinical psychology internship track focused on LGBT health, to lead the way in training future leaders in culturally competent health research, education, and clinical care.

-In addition to traditional scientific channels, IMPACT disseminates information on the IMPACT Program website, which houses interactive quizzes on sexual health for targeted populations, sex-positive and community-focused videos, weekly youth and research blogs, resources for LGBT youth, and program announcements, as well as serves as a library of our research publications.
+In addition to traditional scientific channels, IMPACT disseminates information on the IMPACT Program website, which hosts various resources including interactive quizzes on sexual health for targeted populations, sex-positive and community-focused videos, weekly youth and research blogs, resources for LGBT youth, and program announcements, as well as a frequently updates library of our research publications.
 With a global reach, the IMPACT website receives over 10,000 unique visits each month.
 In addition, we actively promote our research, findings, and translational activities through social media.